zapstore/zapstore-cli/README.md

   - `changelog`: Local path to the changelog in the [Keep a Changelog](https://keepachangelog.com) format, release notes for the resolved version can be extracted from here, defaults to `CHANGELOG.md`
   - `tags`: String with tags related to the app, separated by a space
   - `license`: Project license in [SPDX](https://spdx.org/licenses/) identifier format
-  - `remote_metadata`: List of remote metadata sources, currently supported: `playstore`, `github`.
-More coming soon.
-If `GithubParser` was used and no `remote_metadata` was specified, then by default `github` will be added as source
+  - `remote_metadata`: List of remote metadata sources, currently supported: `playstore`, `fdroid` (also checks Izzy), `github`, `gitlab`
   - `blossom_servers`: List of Blossom servers where to upload assets, only applies to local assets.
 Includes `icon` and `images`, whether local or pulled via `remote_metadata`.
 If any upload fails the program will exit as events contain URLs to these Blossom servers which need to be valid.
   - `assets`: List of paths to assets **as regular expressions**.
-If paths contain a forward-slash they will trigger the local asset parser, if they don't, the Github parser (as long as there is a `github.com` repository).
-If they are an HTTP URI, the Web parser.
-If omitted, the list defaults to a single `.*` which means all assets in Github release, if applicable.
+If paths contain a forward-slash they will trigger the local asset parser, if they don't, the Github/Gitlab parsers (as long as there is a repository with a `github.com` or `gitlab.com` host).
+If they are another HTTP URI, the Web parser.
+If omitted, the list defaults to a single `.*` which means all assets in Github/Gitlab release, if applicable.
   - `executables`: Strictly for CLI apps that are packaged as a compressed archive, a list of in-archive paths as regular expressions.
 If omitted, all supported executables (see supported platforms above) inside the archive will be linked and installed.

 Supported compressed archive formats: ZIP, and TAR, XZ, BZIP2 (gzipped or not).